The Emergence of the Big Bang Theory

 - The Big Bang Theory: According to the Big Bang, the universe began expanding from an extremely dense and hot state, supported by the observed redshift of distant galaxies and the cosmic microwave background radiation (CMB).

 - The Borde-Guth-Vilenkin (BGV) Theorem states that any universe that has been, on average, expanding throughout its history cannot be past-eternal and must have a boundary in the past.
-This boundary is interpreted as the starting point of spacetime, implying that time itself had a beginning.

 The Resurgence of the God Hypothesis